private-octopus/picoquic/README.md

  * Install and build Openssl on your machine

- * Document the location of the Openssl install in the environment variable OPENSSLDIR
+ * Document the location of the Openssl install in the environment variable OPENSSLDIR (OPENSSL64DIR for the x64 builds)

  * Clone and compile Picotls, using the Picotls for Windows options

- * Clone and compile Picoquic, using the Visual Studio 2017 solution picotls.sln included in the sources.
+ * Clone and compile Picoquic, using the Visual Studio 2017 solution picoquic.sln included in the sources.

  * You can use the unit tests included in the Visual Studio solution to verify the port.